 More than 50% of cases of chronic granulomatous disease (CGD) are inherited as an X-linked recessive trait and thus occur only in males; in the rest, inheritance is autosomal recessive.
+Common mutations responsible for CGD affect the GP91PHOX (X-linked form), p22phox, p47phox, and p67phox genes.
 In CGD, WBCs do not produce hydrogen peroxide, superoxide, and other activated O2 compounds because nicotinamide adenine dinucleotide phosphate oxidase activity is deficient.
 Phagocytic cell microbicidal function is defective; thus, bacteria and fungi are not killed despite normal phagocytosis.

 Symptoms and Signs

 CGD usually begins with recurrent abscesses during early childhood, but in a few patients, onset is delayed until the early teens.
 Typical pathogens are catalase-producing organisms (eg, Staphylococcus aureus; Escherichia coli; Serratia, Klebsiella, and Pseudomonas sp; fungi).
 Aspergillus infections are the leading cause of death.

 Multiple granulomatous lesions occur in the lungs, liver, lymph nodes, and GI and GU tract (causing obstruction).
 Suppurative lymphadenitis, hepatosplenomegaly, pneumonia, and hematologic evidence of chronic infection are common.
 Skin, lymph node, lung, liver, and perianal abscesses; stomatitis; and osteomyelitis also occur.
 Growth may be delayed.